suheelyousuf/ReFreshFQ/README.md

 •	Subtract one fastq file from another fastq file.

-•	Trim reads that has low quality score.
+•	Trim reads that have a low-quality score.

 •	Explain statistics of fastq files by generating graphs.